ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Painted Item.rst

         width: parent.width
     }

-The balloonModel contains two types at application start which will be displayed by the
-`balloonView </sdk/apps/qml/QtQuick/customitems-painteditem/#balloonview>`_ .
+The balloonModel contains two types at application start which will be displayed by the `balloonView </sdk/apps/qml/QtQuick/customitems-painteditem/#balloonview>`_ .
+The `balloonView </sdk/apps/qml/QtQuick/customitems-painteditem/#balloonview>`_  alernates the TextBalloon delegate items between left-aligned and right-aligned.
-The
-`balloonView </sdk/apps/qml/QtQuick/customitems-painteditem/#balloonview>`_
-alernates the TextBalloon delegate items between left-aligned and right-aligned.

-.. rubric:: Controls
-   :name: controls

 .. code:: qml